Bolgatanga Technical University: Campuses

-Currently, the university has two campuses, with the main operations at Sumbrungu on the Bolgatanga – Navrongo highway, opened in 2007.
+Currently, the university has two campuses, with the main operations at Sumbrungu on the Bolgatanga–Navrongo highway, opened in 2007.
 Bolgatanga is the capital of the Upper East Region of Ghana and has a population of under 70,000 people.
 The university began as a School in Bukere, a suburb of Bolgatanga.
 The pioneer staff worked from there until the Sumbrungu campus was finished.
 Bukere currently has an Evening School where both tertiary and non-tertiary programs are run.

 History

 The school was founded in 1999 under PNDC Law 321(1992) which was amended in 2007 with an Act of Parliament (Act 745).
 It was converted into a Technical University in April, 2020, by the Technical Universities amendment Act 2020 (Act 1016).

 Academic programmes began in September 2003 in Bukere.
-Over the years, the School and then University has grown in terms of infrastructure, staff numbers and their qualifications, academic programmes and student numbers.
+Over the years, the University has grown in terms of infrastructure, staff numbers and their qualifications, academic programmes and student numbers.